Healthy Homes Assessment Ahuriri

 What is the reason Healthy Homes Compliance so Important?

-One in three households rent in New Zealand and Ahuriri, and research indicates that rental houses are most likely to be colder, older, have less efficient heating, and generally tend to be of poorer quality than homes that are owned by the owner.
+A majority of households rent in New Zealand and Ahuriri, and research suggests that rental homes are more likely to be colder, older, have less efficient heating, and generally have lower quality than owner occupied properties.

-Moldy, damp and cold homes can have negative health outcomes, particularly for ailments like colds and influenza, asthma, and cardiovascular diseases.
-In addition, people who have reported four or more major housing quality problems frequently have less satisfaction in their lives and lower well-being.
+Cold, damp and mouldy houses are linked to negative health outcomes, particularly diseases like colds and influenza, asthma, and cardiovascular conditions.
+Additionally, those who report four or more key housing quality problems frequently have low life satisfaction and reduced mental health.

-Improving the quality of Ahuriri rental property will help tenants experience improved physical and mental health as well as lessen interruption to learning, work and living because of health issues.
-Your investment will be safeguarded from mildew, mould and damp-related damage, which completed jobs in less costs of maintenance in the long run.
+Improve the quality of Ahuriri rental property can help tenants enjoy better physical and mental health, and lessen the disturbance to learning, work and living due to illnesses.
+Your investment is also better protected from mould, mildew and damp-related damage, which completed jobs in lower maintenance costs over the long term.

-The Healthy Homes Standard is a list of the specific and minimum standards for heating, insulation Ventilation, Moisture ingress and Drainage, and Draught Control on Ahuriri rental properties.
+The Healthy Homes Standards are a list of the specific and minimum standards for Heating, Insulation Ventilation, Moisture ingress and Drainage, as well Draught stopping on Ahuriri rental properties.

-Start now and call about receiving a Ahuriri Healthy Home assessment on your rental property now.
+Start now and call about the Ahuriri Healthy Home assessment on your rental property now.

 healthy homes assessment compliance